Manfred Messerschmidt: Military historian of Nazi Germany

 At the end of 1971, Messerschmidt took over the scientific management of the MGFA.
 He launched the ten-volume history Germany and the Second World War, which focused on the interdependent relationship between military events and society.
 The first four volumes were set against the backdrop of the Cold War, and the German debate on rearmament in view of the country's catastrophic military past.
 Messerschmidt was a recognised expert on international military law who was called upon to testify in high-profile court cases pertaining to World War II war crimes.
-The studies, which were designed and conceived in the Messerschmidt era, continue to set the trend for a society-orientated military history.
+The studies, which were designed and conceived in the Messerschmidt era, continue to set the trend for a society-oriented military history.